 Process of the Appeal

 Appealing a claim requires a formal process of filing very specific documents with a separate court within the court system.
-Then, at some point, it requires providing the evidence necessary for the appellate court to understand both the factual and legal issues that are being appealed from.
+Then, at some point, it requires providing the evidence necessary for the appellate court to understand both the factual and legal issues that are being appealed.

 There is no set timeframe for how long an appeal can take, but experience shows it takes at least a year if not more, more likely closer to two years, to resolve most appellate issues in the State of New Jersey.